TrueNASTrueNAS Nightly Development Documentation

 • IP address assigned to the controller.
 Either allow DHCP to assign the IP address or assign a static IP.

-8. Download your system configuration file and a debug file.
-After updating to the latest publicly-available release of CORE and making any changes to CORE user accounts or any other settings download these files and keep them in a safe place and where you can access them if you need to revert to CORE with a clean install using the CORE iso file.
+9. Download your system configuration file and a debug file.
+After updating to the latest publicly-available release of TrueNAS 13.0 (or 13.3 for community users) and making any changes to user accounts or any other settings, download these files and keep them in a safe place and where you can access them if you need to revert with a clean install using the TrueNAS 13.0 or 13.3 iso file.

-After completing the steps that apply to your CORE system listed above, download the SCALE ISO file and save it to your computer.
-Burn the iso to a USB drive (see Installing on Physical Hardware in Installing SCALE) when upgrading a physical system.
+After completing the steps listed above that apply to your existing system, download the latest TrueNAS 24.04 ISO file and save it to your computer.
+See Software Releases for current recommended update paths to make sure you download and migrate to and from the correct TrueNAS versions.
+Burn the iso to a USB drive (see Installing on Physical Hardware) when upgrading a physical system.

-The built-in services listed in this section are available in CORE, but deprecated in SCALE 22.12.3 (Bluefin) and removed in later SCALE releases.
-They require attention before attempting to migrate to SCALE.
+The built-in services listed in this section are available in 13.0, but deprecated in 22.12.3 (Bluefin) and removed in later TrueNAS releases.
+They require attention before attempting to migrate to 24.04.

-Each of the sections has information that can help you determine the best steps forward to secure any critical data before attempting to migrate from CORE to SCALE.
+Each of the sections has information that can help you determine the best steps forward to secure any critical data before attempting to migrate from 13.0 to 24.04.
 They provide details on transitioning from that service to an application with the functionality of the deprecated service.

-TrueNAS SCALE has apps you can deploy as replacements for these services.
-SCALE 24.04 provides the option to force an upgrade without converting deprecated services to apps.
+TrueNAS has apps you can deploy as replacements for these services.
+24.04 provides the option to force an upgrade without converting deprecated services to apps.
 The force option is not recommended for the S3 service as forcing the upgrade results in losing access to and the ability to recover the MinIO S3 data.
-If migrating the S3 service in Bluefin, you can also transition the other deprecated services to the applications that replace them before you upgrade to the latest major release of SCALE.

 Migrating from DDNS Service